 - Adult & Oversized Adult – 5 to 6 1/2 yard

-Note: you may use synthetic fabrics which won’t crease easily if you prefer the ruffle skirt to be wrinkle-free.
+Note: You may use synthetic fabrics that won’t crease easily if you prefer the ruffle skirt to be wrinkle-free.

 Remark: You may use the same method to sew a 3 tiered long skirt or maxi skirt, adjust the fabric required to suit the length of the skirt.